 Each kind has its benefits, drawbacks and unique set of side effects.
 Young children and pregnant women need to be particularly careful when choosing malaria medication for this reason.
 Ask your doctor to advise you on the prophylactic that will best suit your specific needs.

-Malarone is one of the most expensive anti-malaria drugs, but only needs to be taken a day before entering a malaria area, and for one week after your return home.
-It has very few side effects and is available in pediatric form for children; however, it must be taken daily and is unsafe for pregnant or breastfeeding women.
+- Malarone is one of the most expensive anti-malaria drugs, but only needs to be taken a day before entering a malaria area, and for one week after your return home.
+It has very few side effects and is available in a pediatric form for children; however, it must be taken daily and is unsafe for pregnant or breastfeeding women.